The Driving Standards Agency (DSA) and Vehicle and Operator Services Agency (VOSA) have merged to form the Driver and Vehicle Standards Agency (DVSA).

 - all public service vehicles with more than 8 passenger seats - not including the driver’s seat

 Lorries and buses (including coaches) must be tested each year.
 The first test should be 12 months after the vehicle was first registered with DVLA (Driver and Vehicle Licensing Agency).

 Trailers must be tested 1 year after they were first sold or supplied.

-The test can be done at a VOSA Goods Vehicle Testing Station (GVTS) or a privately owned Authorised Testing Facility (ATF).
-Both use VOSA staff and the same test standards.
+The test can be done at a DVSA Goods Vehicle Testing Station (GVTS) or a privately owned Authorised Testing Facility (ATF).
+Both use DVSA staff and the same test standards.